grocy/docs/tutorials/food.md

 ### Products

-On a fresh install you have to wait with setting up products until you have defined:
+On a fresh install, before you can set up products you need to define:
 - Locations
 - Quantity Units
 - Product Groups (optional)